dhewg/esphome-miot/README.md

 Once your newly added device is working, please open a PR to add its config here!

+## Feedback

+Please feel free to open [issues](../../issues) and/or [pull requests](../../pulls) here.

+Alternatively, there's a [thread](https://community.home-assistant.io/t/esphome-components-for-miot-devices/686646) on the official ESPHome forums.

 ## Inspired by
 https://github.com/jaromeyer/mipurifier-esphome